Spark of Love: How to receive toys

 Toy Request Guidelines for Non-Profit Organizations serving the cities listed in the following Divisions.

-- Division 1: Bloomington, Devore, Fontana, Grand Terrace, Lytle Creek, Mentone, Mt.
-Baldy, Muscoy & San Antonio Heights
+- Division 1: Bloomington, Fontana, Lytle Creek, Mentone, Mt.
+Baldy, San Antonio Heights, & Upland

-- Division 2: Adelanto, El Mirage, Hesperia, Lucerne Valley, Oak Hills, Phelan, Pinon Hills, Summit Valley, Windy Acres & Wrightwood
+- Division 3: Angelus Oaks, Barton Flats, Cedar Glen, Crest Park, Deer Lodge Park, Fawnskin, Forest Falls, Green Valley Lake, Lake Arrowhead, Mountain Home Village, & Sky Forest

-- Division 3: Baker, Baldy Mesa, Victorville, Harvard, Helendale, Hinkley, Oro Grande, Red Mountain, Searles Valley, Spring Valley Lake & Trona
+- Division 4: Big River, Earp, Havasu Landing, Johnson Valley, Joshua Tree, Landers, Needles, Pioneer Town, Twentynine Palms, Wonder Valley, & Yucca Valley

-- Division 4: Crest Forest, Angelus Oaks, Barton Flats, Cedar Glen, Crest Park, Deer Lodge Park, Fawnskin, Forest Falls, Green Valley Lake, Lake Arrowhead, Mountain Home Village & Sky Forest
+- Division 5: Baldy Mesa, El Mirage, Hesperia, Lucerne Valley, Oak Hills, Phelan, Pinion Hills, Summit Valley, Windy Acres, & Wrightwood

-- Division 5: Big River, Earp, Havasu Landing, Johnson Valley, Joshua Tree, Landers, Needles, Pioneer Town, Wonder Valley & Yucca Valley
+- Division 6: Adelanto, Baker, Victorville, Harvard, Helendale, Hinkley, Oro Grande, Red Mountain, Searles Valley, Spring Valley Lake, & Trona

 Toy Request Forms can be submitted at www.sbcfire.org